 Chase Freedom Unlimited

 Why how do you do, signup bonus?
-Receive a $150 bonus if you spend $500 with your card within 3 months of opening your account.
+3% cash back on every purchase made in year 1, up to $20,000 spent.
+After, earn unlimited 1.5% cash back on all purchases.
 You get an extra little boost if you add another user to the credit card account during that three month period.
 Most people who get approved for the Chase Freedom Unlimited cashback credit card have "Good" to "Excellent" scores.
 So make sure you have a score of at least 690 to apply.

 However, if you’re eager to apply and your score doesn’t quite meet the mark, a score in the 600s, is more likely to get you approved for the Chase Freedom Unlimited than the Chase Freedom card.
 That said, your credit limit will also be low.

 If approved, take advantage of 0% for 15 months from account opening.
 The Chase Freedom Unlimited cashback credit card gets good marks for its high basic reward rate and no annual fee.
 However, the lack of opportunity to get higher reward rates for spending in specific zones is a problem for some.
 Chase Freedom Unlimited avoids rotating categories by offering 1.5% everyday cashback rewards on all purchases.